 - They will also get to experience, through role-play, some of the unexpected difficulties that may arise during a congressional meeting and how to respond to them.

 Fall 2019 Sessions:

 Space for this online workshop is limited.
-Applications will be accepted on a rolling basis.
+Applications will be accepted on a rolling basis and participants will be notified upon acceptance.
 We will close applications for each session as they become filled.